Back to Blog

 For context, the Gold Standard flavours are noticeably better across the board.
 Double Rich Chocolate from ON beats Chocolate Smooth from Myprotein easily.
 But again, you're paying for that improvement.

-The pricing is all over the place depending on where you shop and when.
-Myprotein runs constant sales — I've seen Impact Whey go as low as $32/kg during their bigger promotions.
-But they also jack up shipping unless you hit their minimum spend.
+Myprotein runs constant sales — I've seen Impact Whey hit aggressive promotional pricing during their bigger campaigns.
+But they jack up shipping unless you hit their minimum spend.

 Physical stores are disappointing.
 Guardian and Watsons stock maybe 2-3 flavours at premium prices.
 Even the supplement shops at gym buildings like Fitness First don't carry much Myprotein stock.